thebeatlesphan/BankOfTrinh/BankOfTrinh.Server/README.md

 ## Current State

-The initial database, domain, customer creation feature, and automated test infrastructure are in place.
+The initial database, domain model, customer creation feature, validation, and automated integration test infrastructure are in place.

 Implemented: